preetijain7681/Competition/README.md

 ---------------------------------------------------- Final Arena --------------------------------------------------------------------------------------

-1. Delete existing model and add marker10 to models in .gazebo.
+1. Add marker10 to models in .gazebo.

 2. Change path in line `7` of `final_arena.launch `